Clev Lubin: Army

 After joining the Black Knights, Lubin did not see any game action his true freshman season and transferred to Iowa Western.

 Iowa Western

 While at Iowa Western, Lubin helped lead the team to the NJCAA D1 Football National Championship.
 Following the season he was named a first-team NJCAA All-American.

 Coastal Carolina

 On July 1, 2024, Lubin enrolled at Coastal Carolina.
 In 10 games, he finished 16th nationally in sacks and contributed 12.5 tackles for loss.
 Following the season, he was given First-Team All-Sun Belt honors.

 After the season, Lubin again entered the transfer portal.

 Louisville

 On December 21, 2024, Lubin committed to Louisville.
+On January 2, 2026, Lubin announced he would return to Louisville for another season.